 The Alabama Center for the Arts offers degree programs in both visual and performing arts, and the Princess Theatre for Performing Arts, less than a block away, is a treasured venue for concerts, plays, lectures, and films.
 The building which houses the Princess Theatre was built in 1887 as a horse stable for the Casa Grande Hotel.
 It was transformed into a theater in 1919 and has undergone several renovations since then.
 It is easy to imagine the lively vaudeville shows which filled the stage in its early years.

-Decatur recently welcomed the Cook Museum of Natural History to its downtown attractions.
+The Cook Museum of Natural History was added to its historic downtown Decatur attractions.
 Since the opening in the summer of 2019, it is drawing thousands with state-of-the-art exhibits and hands-on, immersive educational experiences.

 Several key events draw visitors to Decatur yearly.
 First is the Alabama Jubilee Hot Air Balloon Classic over Memorial Day weekend, and next is the Spirit of America celebration held on the 4th of July.